juniorxxue/applicative-intersection/README.txt

+archive*: previous (some failed) development of the formalization

 core: a type sound calculus with applicative subtyping

-core+record: add record types

-core+record+disjoint: a type sound and coherent calculus with disjointness
+core+disjoint: a type sound and deterministic calculus with applicative subtyping

-*/typeset: typeset files, run "rake" to generate pdf

-*/Proof: coq formalization, run "make" to generate coqdoc htmls
+subtyping: proof of sound/complete lemma of applicative subtyping with respect to (BCD) subtyping

-implementation: interpreter and compiler in Racket
+implementation: interpreter and compiler in Racket, PLT Redex Mode and Haskell implementation of Subtyping

-subtyping: Haskell's implementation of applicative subtyping